 You will advise, manage and represent clients on a variety of cases in legal areas including family, housing and immigration law.
 As well as gaining valuable work and 'on your feet' advocacy experience, you will be paired with a Masters supervisor, who will guide you through a reflective learning process so that you can complete your reflective assessment and obtain your Masters Degree.

 The University of Law is committed to producing exceptional advocates and so, since 2015, has been the only provider that requires all applicants to undergo an assessment before obtaining a place on the BPTC.

-We will only offer places to students that we think have a realistic chance of passing the course and going on to obtain pupillage.
-Our rigorous selection process allows us to identify the brightest and most able students, creating a stimulating learning environment for all.
-As a result, when you undertake the BPTC at The University of Law you can guarantee that you will be studying alongside the committed, focused and intelligent students, which in turn will push you to succeed.
+Our rigorous Selection Process allows us to identify the brightest and most able students, creating a stimulating learning environment for all.
+As a result, when you undertake the BPTC at The University of Law you can guarantee that you will be studying alongside committed, focused and intelligent students, which in turn will push you to succeed.

-Those students who make it through the initial paper-sift will be invited to undertake an assessment at the centre of your choice.
-You will be asked to complete a written exercise; an oral advocacy test and a short interview with one of our BPTC tutors.
+Those students who make it through the initial paper-sift will be invited to undertake an assessment at one of our BPTC campuses.
+You will be asked to complete an oral advocacy test and a short interview with one of our BPTC tutors.
 Entry onto the course will be based solely on candidates' performance on the day.
 Decisions on our Advocacy Scholarships will be based partly on the candidate's performance during the oral advocacy test.

 During an assessment you will undertake:

 - A 4 minute 'plea in mitigation' in the magistrates' court - you will be given 40 minutes to prepare

 - A 10 minute interview with a BPTC tutor

 There is no preparation required and we do not expect you to know any law: this is a test of your raw skills and potential as an advocate.